 Afternoon tea in London is a must, and there’s no shortage of places to have it.

-Sketch tops my list of the best afternoon teas in London, but there are a lot of others worth trying, too.
-I’ve written about 3 places you must try, as well as lots of reviews of the city’s favorite afternoon teas.
+Fortnum & Mason tops my list of the best afternoon teas in London, but there are a lot of others worth trying, too.
+I’ve written about gluten-free afternoon tea in London, as well as plenty of reviews of the city’s favorite afternoon teas.

 London Coffee Shops and Tearooms